Danko-Lab/E-P_contacts/README.md

 ```
 This will take a bit of time to run.

-To manage your conda environments, use the following commands to view envs installed, if it is successful, you will see an environent named EP-contacts:
+To manage your Conda environments, use the following commands to view envs installed, if it is successful, you will see an environent named EP-contacts:
 ```
 conda info --envs
 ```